 How to dispose of paints and stains safely

 As we’ve already seen, paints and stains used every day are not only made from harmful chemicals but can also have a profound effect on their immediate environment- on earth, in the air, and our water systems.

 The compounds used to make paint take years to break down so if they regularly come into contact with areas of nature such as lakes and rivers then the effect will be devastating.
-It was starve the fish, plants and other aquatic life of oxygen vital to life.
+It starved the fish, plants, and other aquatic life of oxygen vital to life.

 Always make sure you only buy enough paint for the job you need; measuring wall surface areas beforehand is a good idea as each tin will tell you what the expected coverage will be.
 Any paint which is leftover can be donated to charities, schools, community projects, churches, and local groups for their renovation projects.

-If you can’t find a new home for your leftover tin of paint or stain, then the local waste recycling centre will have a dedicated section for receiving liquids that cannot be recycled because of their solvent nature.
+If you can’t find a new home for your leftover tin of paint or stain, then the local waste recycling center will have a dedicated section for receiving liquids that cannot be recycled because of their solvent nature.